Rory-Sullivan/Lambda-Project-Management/README.md

 of their active tasks.
 Tasks can be assigned by team members to themselves or by the team leader to anyone on the team.
 Any member of a project's team can create a task for the project.
-Every task is given a unique number that can be used to refer to it independently of the project or user it is assigned to.
+Every task is given a unique number that can be used to refer to it independent of the project or user it is assigned to.
 Tasks can also be marked as completed, this is generally done by the user that the task is assigned to, but may also be done by the team leader.

 ## The Dashboard